josefondrej/JosefOndrej/README.md

 the [Watson Assistant Autolearn](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-autolearn) feature at IBM.

+I also spent a couple of years promoting the use of MLOps at sports betting company ⚾ [Tipsport](https://www.tipsport.cz/) mainly using Jenkins, Docker, OpenShift, ArgoCD, MLFlow and Helm Charts while also developing models for predicting sports matches outcomes in Tensorflow and PyTorch.

 My language of choice is Python 🐍 (in which I developed a few small libraries and projects like [Snax](https://github.com/josefondrej/snax), [Transplants](https://github.com/josefondrej/transplants), [SVGecko](https://github.com/josefondrej/svgecko), [API-Watchdog](https://github.com/josefondrej/api-watchdog) and [GlucoScan](https://github.com/josefondrej/glucoscan))